-92 Case management activities include assessments of family needs, identification of services, development and implementation of family service plans, linkages to community-based services, monthly visitations, and documentation of family progress or lack thereof.
+131 Case management activities include assessments of family needs, identification of services, development and implementation of family service plans, linkages to community-based services, monthly visitations, and documentation of family progress or lack thereof.

-93 Essential core services include emergency family flexible funds, respite services, support groups and trainings, information and referral, mentoring and tutoring, educational workshops, and whole family enrichment.
+132 Essential core services include emergency family flexible funds, respite services, support groups and trainings, information and referral, mentoring and tutoring, educational workshops, and whole family enrichment.
 Families receiving essential core services may or may not be receiving case management services.

-94 Specialized services are based on the unique needs of the families, including Parent Education and Support Programs (PESP), family visitation, and Family Group Conferencing.
+133 Specialized services are based on the unique needs of the families, including Parent Education and Support Programs (PESP), family visitation, and Family Group Conferencing.

-95 Additional services include any service that falls outside of the previously described services.
+134 Additional services include any service that falls outside of the previously described services.
 Families receiving additional services may or may not be receiving case management services.

-which also promote family well-being.
+More recently CFSA added the In-Home Administration (formerly a part of Community Partnerships) to the Office of Entry Services, creating the "Ongoing CPS Services" (In-Home) Unit.
+Social workers in Ongoing CPS Services offer service programs designed to address the families' circumstances, focusing on safety and the parent's capacity to ensure the child's safety which also promote family well-being.
 Services are tailored to enhance a parent's capacity for maintaining a safe home environment.
-For families receiving in-home services, Ongoing CPS Services assigns in-home social workers to each Collaborative neighborhood, creating a co-located staff to serve families currently involved with CFSA, or are at risk of involvement.
+For families receiving in-home services, Ongoing CPS Services assigns in-home social workers to each Collaborative neighborhood, creating a colocated staff to serve families currently involved with CFSA, or are at risk of involvement.